Dzierzan/OpenSA/README.md

 - seamless zooming in and out,
 - ability to queue units,
 - rally points,
-- units controled by player are less likely to wander than units controled by AI,
+- units controlled by player are less likely to wander than units controlled by AI,
 - more advanced map editor with the ability of creating own missions with objectives,
 - ability of adding own units to the game,
 - there's no random map generator in OpenSA, however the project is able to convert legacy maps to ORA format, so nothing is lost.